-Wind spinners are fun to watch and build.
+Learn how to make wind spinners in this easy, beginner, DIY woodworking project with plans.
+Wind spinners are fun to watch and build and make great additions to your yard or garden.
 They turn in a fascinating, spiraling motion whether the wind is blowing from the north, south, east, or west.
 They make for an easy and fun weekend project.
 You can build a wind spinner in as little as one to two hours.
 Wind spinners make great presents, and they have a good profit margin at craft fairs.
 When finished you can even paint your wood spinner to give it your unique “spin!”

 Typical wind spinners are between 6″ to 10″ (15cm to 25cm) in width and 20″ to 30″ (51cm to 76cm) in length.
 For this article, I will be making a wind spinner 7″ (18cm) wide and 24″ (61cm) tall.
 The wood is cedar.